2012 Scottish Women's Premier League

 A total of twelve teams contested the league.
-Aberdeen FC Ladies won the 2011 Scottish Women's First Division and returned to the Premier League after one season away.
+Aberdeen won the 2011 Scottish Women's First Division and returned to the Premier League after one season away.
 First Division runners-up Hibernian 2000 were unable to be promoted, as league rules stipulated each club could field only one team in the Premier League.
-Because the third-placed side in the First Division, Toryglen Ladies, folded over the close season, FC Kilmarnock Ladies were spared relegation and competed in 2012.
+Because the third-placed side in the First Division, Toryglen, folded over the close season, FC Kilmarnock were spared relegation and competed in 2012.

+Glasgow City won the championship by a 16-point margin and qualified for the 2013–14 Champions League.
+This was Glasgow City's sixth title in a row, and their seventh overall.
+They also won the 2012 Scottish Women's Premier League Cup and the 2012 Scottish Women's Cup to complete the 'treble' (the second in their history after 2008–09), and would have completed a second consecutive perfect season in the SWPL but for having fielded an ineligible player in a match against Forfar, with the result amended from a 5–0 victory to a 3–0 defeat.
+Forfar Farmington were runners-up, finishing one point in front of both Celtic and Hibernian.
+Inverness City and FC Kilmarnock were relegated.

 New format

 The SWPL ran in a new format from this season, with a split division.
 The 12 clubs faced each other once (11 games per club), after which the league split into top-six and bottom-six sections, based on league position.
 Each club then played home and away against clubs in their respective sections to give a total of 21 games.

 Teams

 Stadia and locations

 The most regular home ground is shown though some clubs play matches at other venues throughout the season.